Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 documentSentiment.getSentences().forEach(sentenceSentiment ->
     System.out.printf("Analyzed sentence sentiment: %s.%n", sentenceSentiment.getSentiment()));
 ```
+For samples on using the production recommended option `AnalyzeSentimentBatch` see [here][analyze_sentiment_sample].
+Please refer to the service documentation for a conceptual discussion of [sentiment analysis][sentiment_analysis].

 ### Detect language
+Run a Text Analytics predictive model to determine the language that the passed-in document or batch of documents are written in.

 <!-- embedme ./src/samples/java/com/azure/ai/textanalytics/ReadmeSamples.java#L113-L116 -->
 ```java
 String document = "Bonjour tout le monde";